Unlock Your Strength: Essential Tips for Leaders to Combat the Hidden Dangers of Modern Living

 Chronic stress, excessive sitting, not enough sleep, poor food… there’s quite enough cause in our modern lifestyles for concern.
 Statistics show startling increases in macular degeneration, which leads to blindness, not to mention a full panoply of chronic diseases we hear so much about.
 And now, studies reveal that our kids have weak bones from not enough activity and crooked teeth from soft food.
 How is your lifestyle making you weak?

-I already mentioned the article on the BBC website called How modern life is transforming the human skeleton in my recent post on our bones.
+I already mentioned the article on the BBC website called How modern life is transforming the human skeleton in my recent post on the hidden impacts of modern life.
 The same article highlighted two other studies.

 German anthropologist Christiane Scheffler at the University of Potsdam found that children’s skeletons are becoming more fragile every year and brought to light a link between skeletal strength and how much walking they were doing.